The Malfoy Connection:

 Now that we’ve finally met Horace Slughorn, it is clear what must have happened.
 Tom Riddle showed up and coolly stole Slughorn’s House right out from under his nose.
 Because, vain, weak, and opportunistic as Slughorn may be, he is clearly a man of good will, and someone that Albus Dumbledore was willing to introduce as a friend.

 And while Sluggy’s disavowal of bigotry should probably be taken with a very hefty dash of salt, bigotry is certainly not the guiding principle of his existence and he clearly believes that he has risen above what were obviously the attitudes of his upbringing.
 And for those good intentions he must be given some credit.
 The preoccupations attributed to Slytherin House today were certainly not introduced to it by Horace Slughorn.

 I think that Snape did definitely want to belong somewhere by the time he got to Hogwarts (although not to such a degree as to get himself sorted into Hufflepuff).
 The capsule glimpses we got of his childhood during Harry’s penultimate Occlumency lesson looked pretty alienating to me, and few youngsters manage to flourish in that sort of atmosphere.
 But he seems to have been not at all selective about what he wanted to belong to.

 Serious self-esteem issues there?
 Perhaps.
 Who knows?
 Were the Death Eaters the only people who welcomed him?
 Well, it could be.
 Unlikely as it may seem when examined, I’ve certainly been wrong before.
 Malfoy seems to have encouraged him anyway.
+And found him potentially very useful.
 I doubt that Bellatrix and her lot would have.

 But again, who knows?
 Clearly; however bright he may be, he appears to have demonstrated seriously bad judgment as a youth by the very fact that they managed to enlist him at all.